rails/rails/guides/source/testing.md

 end
 ```

-If you want to use a headless browser, you could use Headless Chrome by adding `headless_chrome` in the `:using` argument.
+If you want to use a headless browser, you could use Headless Chrome or Headless Firefox by adding
+`headless_chrome` or `headless_firefox` in the `:using` argument.

 ```ruby
 require "test_helper"